Fed up of gloss paintbrushes feeling stiff and sticky? Follow this simple guide to cleaning them and they'll feel like new

 4. Store flat

-How to clean oil-based paint from gloss paint brushes
+How to clean oil-based gloss paint from paintbrushes

-2. Stir the brush for around 30 seconds in the solvent to loosen the paint.
+Stir the brush for around 30 seconds in the solvent to loosen the paint.
 Take out the paintbrush and squeeze in a cloth and repeat.
 Alternatively, you can leave the brush in the solvent and clean it later.

-3. To make sure that you have all the paint and solvent removed from the brush, fill a container with warm soapy water and massage the bristles with your hands.
+To make sure that you have all the paint and solvent removed from the brush, fill a container with warm soapy water and massage the bristles with your hands.
 Remove and rinse under a tap until the water is clear.

 If you are using a roller to apply a gloss paint you need to know how to clean paint rollers.
-The process and tools are very similar to cleaning a paint brush whether your using a water or oil-based paint.
+The process and tools are very similar to cleaning a paintbrush whether your using a water or oil-based paint.

-Can I wash paint brushes in the sink?
+Can I wash paintbrushes in the sink?

-Yes and No. If the sink you are going to use is situated in your kitchen and surrounded by items you don’t want splashed with paint you have two options.
-Clean your brushes outside or get a waterproof sheet and cover the surrounding areas and floor.
+Yes and no. If the sink you are going to use is situated in your kitchen and surrounded by items you don’t want splashed with paint, you have two options.
+Clean your brushes outside, or get a waterproof sheet and cover the surrounding areas and floor.

 Can I use a hose to clean paint brushes?

 Then hold the brush down and away from you – and over an area where you don’t mind getting paint wash – and start spraying.
 Alternatively, spray into a large container – an empty emulsion container or bucket are good choices – to help.
-Keep going until the water runs clear and shake dry.
+Keep going until the water runs clear then shake dry.

 How do I store gloss brushes overnight?